Hildebrand Law, P.C. mobile logo

 It is fairly rare, however, that a judge will not divide property 50 50 between spouses in Arizona.

 If you need information about if Arizona is a 50 50 state, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona community property attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.